Autridge/BAG-Project/README.md

 Responsive design for desktops, tablets, and smartphones.
 Displays the BAG logo and a concise description of the company.
 View the Design
-Explore the responsive "About Us" page by clicking here.
+Explore the responsive "About Us" page by [GitHub Repository](https://autridge.github.io/BAG-Project/).

 User Feedback Mechanism
 Overview